shyhihihi/MERCI/README.md

 ___*Note: If the folder of .bam file does not contain its .bai index file, the user needs first to generate .bai file.
 For example using a simple command of samtools to create the bam index file: samtools index *.bam.___

 ### Output files:
-The output directory contains two main output files: *.MT_variants.txt and *.MT_Coverage.csv file (*.Coverage_Cell.csv for 10x scRNA-seq data).
+The output directory contains two main output files: *.MT_variants.txt and *.MT_Coverage.csv file (*.Coverage_Cell.csv for 10x scRNA-seq or mtscATAC-seq data).
-The *.MT_variants.txt contains the annotated information of retrieved mtSNVs, *.MT_Coverage.csv or *.Coverage_Cell.csv records the coverage information in mitochondrial genome for each cell or sample.
+The *.MT_variants.txt contains the annotated information of retrieved mtSNVs, *.MT_Coverage.csv or *.Coverage_Cell.csv file records the coverage information in mitochondrial genome for each cell or sample.

 ## MERCI R package